Apostilles and Authentication of Certified Copies

 1. Forms (do not use the online process for apostille and authentication requests):

-Mail-in a paper request order form for a new birth, marriage, or death certificate for apostilles and authentication.
-We do not accept provided certified copies of vital records.
-Download and complete applicable birth, marriage, or death certificate request forms.
+Mail in a paper request order form for a new birth, marriage, or death certificate for apostilles and authentication.
+We do not accept previously certified copies of vital records.
+Download and complete applicable birth, marriage/civil union, or death certificate request forms.
 Indicate “apostille” and “country” for reason.

 1. Download and complete the Office of Lt.
 Governor’s Apostille or Certification of Documents Form.
 Click here: FORM